irmccallum/Air-Quality/README.md

 For this analysis we used the historical AQ data from the EEA - http://discomap.eea.europa.eu/map/fme/AirQualityExport.htm

-Here we provide the scripts and data used to produce the following:
+Here we provide the scripts and metadata file used to produce the following:

 ![NO2 Image](AustriaNO2.png)